mustafa-sarshar/Python-GUI-with-TKinter/README.md

 # Python's GUIs
 Design powerful GUIs in Python using different packages.

-This Repo is inspired a lot by great online Pythonist like:
+This Repo is inspired a lot by great online Psythonists like:
 - Sentdex (TKinter):
     - Link: https://pythonprogramming.net/tkinter-depth-tutorial-making-actual-program/
 - PySimpleGUI Documentation & Repo